The Birds (film): Soundtrack

-Themes and style
+Analysis

 Themes

 Among the central themes explored in The Birds are those of love and violence.
 The representation of the birds in the film constantly changes to reflect the development of these themes, and the story itself.
 At first, the lovebirds in the pet store signify the blossoming love between Melanie and Mitch, and the sexual tension between the two.
 However, the birds' symbolism changes once they begin to attack Bodega Bay.
 Hitchcock stated in an interview that the birds in the film rise up against the humans to punish them for taking nature for granted.

-Another theme explored within the film is the entrapment of civilians.
-This is because the birds attack anyone who goes outside, consequently leaving people trapped inside their homes.

 Humanities scholar Camille Paglia wrote a monograph about the film for the BFI Film Classics series.
 She interprets it as an ode to the many facets of female sexuality and, by extension, nature itself.
 She notes that women play pivotal roles in it.
 Mitch is defined by his relationships with his mother, sister, and ex-lover—a careful balance that is disrupted by his attraction to the beautiful Melanie.